Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 On the other hand, $\mathsf{P}_\ell$ kills the image of any cup functor, since it is invertible under turn-backs.
 Thus, by Lemma \ref{cup-simple}, it kills all highest weight simples of weight $<\ell$.
 Since it commutes with categorification functors, it kills the triangulated category generated by categorification functors applied to these simples.
 In turn, by Lemma \ref{perp-hw}, this category is $\mathcal{S}_0^\perp$.
-This completes the proof. \end{proof} In \cite[\S 7]{Webmerged}, we define a homology theory categorifying the colored Jones polynomial which uses generalizations of the algebras $T^\ell$.
-For each sequence of positive integers $\mathbf{n}=(n_1,\dots, n_m)$ with $\ell=\sum n_i$, we have an idempotent $e_{\mathbf{n}}$ which is the sum of all idempotents where there is a group $n_1$ red strands, then some number of black strands, $n_2$ red strands, etc. In terms of $\kappa$, this means that the first $n_1$ values of $\kappa$ are the same, then the next $n_2$, etc. The algebra $T^{\mathbf{n}}=e_{\mathbf{n}}T^\ell e_{\mathbf{n}}$ can represented using Stendhal diagrams as well, where we compress each group of $n_i$ strands between which no blacks are allowed into a single strand, labeled with $n_i$.
+This completes the proof. \end{proof} In \cite[\S 8]{Webmerged}, we define a homology theory categorifying the colored Jones polynomial which uses generalizations of the algebras $T^\ell$.
+For each sequence of positive integers $\mathbf{n}=(n_1,\dots, n_m)$ with $\ell=\sum n_i$, we have an idempotent $e_{\mathbf{n}}$ which is the sum of all idempotents where there is a group of $n_1$ red strands, then some number of black strands, $n_2$ red strands, etc. In terms of $\kappa$, this means that the first $n_1$ values of $\kappa$ are the same, then the next $n_2$, etc. That is, we have the sum of the idempotents associated to any sequence $(b_1,\dots, b_m)$ as in the diagram below:

+The algebra $T^{\mathbf{n}}=e_{\mathbf{n}}T^\ell e_{\mathbf{n}}$ can be represented using Stendhal diagrams as well, where we compress each group of $n_i$ strands between which no blacks are allowed into a single strand, labeled with $n_i$.
 This algebra naturally appears in the construction of categorified colored Jones polynomials since its Grothendieck group is a tensor product of simple $\mathfrak{sl}_2$ modules.

-\begin{proposition} The horizontal composition $\mathsf{P}_{n_1}\otimes \cdots \otimes \mathsf{P}_{n_m}$ of 1-morphisms in $\dot{\mathcal{BN}}$ is sent by $\gamma$ to the projection $T^\ell e_{\mathbf{n}} T^\ell\Lotimes -$. \end{proposition} \begin{proof} Much like that of Theorem \ref{one-projector} above, the proof is by checking that both functors act by the identity on the subcategory generated by $T^\ell e_{\mathbf{n}} $ and trivially on its orthogonal.
+\begin{proposition} The horizontal composition $\mathsf{P}_{n_1}\otimes \cdots \otimes \mathsf{P}_{n_m}$ of 1-morphisms in ${\mathcal{BN}}$ is sent by $\gamma$ to the projection $T^\ell e_{\mathbf{n}} T^\ell\Lotimes -$. \end{proposition} \begin{proof} Much like that of Theorem \ref{one-projector} above, the proof is by checking that both functors act by the identity on the subcategory generated by $T^\ell e_{\mathbf{n}} $ and trivially on its orthogonal.